 Firth Industries concrete plant site in Hawera has continued to be well managed and well maintained throughout the period under review.
-There were no visible contaminants observed around the site at the time of inspections.
+There was only minor contaminants observed around the site at the time of inspections.

-No discharge samples were taken during the year under review, and there were no visible effects found at the time of inspection.
+One discharge sample was taken during the year under review and was compliant with consent conditions, and there were no visible effects found at the time of inspection.